-In 2018 we published in Sensors: Cave Pearl Data Logger: A Flexible Arduino-Based Logging Platform for Long-Term Monitoring in Harsh Environments This paper goes into detail on how to optimize these loggers for long-term deployment and the PDF is free to download from this open access journal.
+In 2018 we published in Sensors: Cave Pearl Data Logger: A Flexible Arduino-Based Logging Platform for Long-Term Monitoring in Harsh Environments This paper describes how to optimize these loggers for long-term deployment and the PDF is free to download.

 Original Post from 2014-07-01: